-The following graph shows the organogram of the Sol Plaatje Municipality comprising five (5) directorates with the offices of the Municipal Manager and the Executive Mayor in the Directorate Corporate Services.
+The following graph shows the organogram of the Sol Plaatje Municipality comprising five (5) directorates.

 Graph 1: Organogram

 The graph above indicates that each directorate provides specialised services to either a municipal directorate (i.e. internal) or to the public.
 The Directorate Corporate Services provides support services to all directorates while the Finance Directorate, which operates with seven (7) divisions, is responsible for the implementation and compliance with legislation that regulates income and expenditure of local government.
 The services rendered by the other three directorates are focussed on the public, by implication, shaping the growth and development path of the municipal area 'towards a cleaner growing city'.
 The performance of each directorate was discussed in §3.1.3, suffice to say that the Municipality performs admirably in trying circumstances.